gitlapse/docs/source/v1/index.md

 Parameter | Default | Description
 --------- | ------- | -----------
-SHA | false | returns a specific lapse via its SHA available | true | If set to false, the result will include kittens that have already been adopted.
+SHA | false | returns a specific lapse via its SHA available | true | If set to false, the result will include that have already been adopted.

 Return Value | Description
 --------- |  -----------